google/crosvm/ARCHITECTURE.md

 - `GuestMemory` is for sending around references to all of the guest memory.
 It can be cloned freely, but the underlying guest memory is always the same.
 Internally, it's implemented using `MemoryMapping` and `SharedMemory`.
-Note that `GuestMemory` is mapped into the host address space, but it is non-contiguous.
+Note that `GuestMemory` is mapped into the host address space (for non-protected VMs), but it is non-contiguous.
 Device memory, such as mapped DMA-Bufs, are not present in `GuestMemory`.
 - `SharedMemory` wraps a `memfd` and can be mapped using `MemoryMapping` to access its data.
   `SharedMemory` can't be cloned.
 - `VolatileMemory` is a trait that exposes generic access to non-contiguous memory. `GuestMemory`